vitto4/ttuile/ttuile.typ

     let element = it.element

-    // Typst could use a match/switch syntax if element != none {
+    // Typst could use a match/switch syntax
+    // or I just don't know what I'm doing ,_, if element != none {
       let element-type = element.func()